mtgjson/mtgjson-website/docs/files/legacy-cards/README.md

 }
 ---

-# LegacyPrintings
+# LegacyCards

-All sets, restricted to sets legal in Legacy.
+All cards, restricted to sets legal in Legacy.

 > Data type: `anonymous object(string: object)`